-Information applicable to each Share-Class of the Sub-Fund • • These dividends shall be paya Luxembourg of the month follo difference between the last net as wing the reference quarter base ed on an amount equal to the Payment date of Maximum of two Business Days following the applicable Valuation Day. subscriptions, redemptions and conversions Day.
+Information applicable to each Share-Class of the Sub-Fund • These dividends shall be payable, on a quarterly basis, on the first bank business day in Luxembourg of the month following the reference quarter based on an amount equal to the difference between the last net asset value of the quarter and the initial subscription price.
+Payment date of subscriptions, redemptions and conversions Maximum of two Business Days following the applicable Valuation Day.
 Additional information All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Hedged Share-Class will be allocated solely to the Hedged Share-Class.
 An additional maximum Share-Class Overlay Fee of 0,04% is charged for Overlay Share-Classes.
 The list of available Share-Classes of this Sub-Fund is available on https://am.gs.com .

-Share-Class Maximum Service Fee Maximum Management fee Fixed Service Fee A - 0.17% 0.05%
+Share-Class Maximum Service Fee Maximum Management fee Fixed Service Fee

 A - 0.17% 0.05%

 В - 0.12% 0.05%

-C - 0.095% 0.04%
+С - 0.095% 0.04%

 E - 0.080% 0.04%

 F - 0.10% 0.04%

 Z 0.04% - -

 Zz - - -